What client records actually include

 - Session history — dates, session types, attendance, payment status

-- Documents — consent forms, working agreements, referral letters, correspondence
+- Session notes & Documents — session notes, consent forms, working agreements

 - Communication history — confirmation emails, reminders, any written exchanges